tikendraw/groq-on/README.md

   * Querying the Server
   * Stopping the Server
 4. Python API Usage
+  * Using Groq's official python api
   * Using the AgroqClient Class
   * Using requests Library
 5. Key Features and Benefits
 6. Contribution

+## Whats NEW
+* Supports new LLAMA3 and LLAMA3.1 models
+* Groq's python api support (just add the base url)
 ## Introduction
 Groqon is a powerful package that provides a convenient interface to interact with large language models (LLMs) hosted on **Groq.com for FREE**, **No api is required**.
 It offers both a command-line interface (CLI) and a Python API for seamless integration into various workflows.